siddhant-bhaardwaj/Secured-QR/README.md

 ```

 ## Usage
+for passing secret messages and notes etc bla bla

 ## Contributing
-Pull requests are welcome.
+>Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)